CSCfi/csc-user-guide/docs/support/tutorials/biojobs-on-puhti.md

     - Can use more than one core, cores need not be in the same node
     - Only very few bioscience applications in this category
 - **Hybrid parallel applications**
-   - A job where each MPI task runs multiple OpenMP tasks
+   - A job where each MPI task each MPI tasks is allocated several cores.
+     Each tasks then uses some other parallelization than MPI to do work.
+     The most common strategy is for every MPI-task to launch multiple threads using OpenMP.
    - Quite rare in bioscience applications

 To find out what category your application belongs to, read the documentation.